 In 2009, the City of Irving purchased the Ruth Paine House to preserve its historical integrity; in 2013, it created a museum within so that visitors can have a rare encounter with history.

 Through the generous cooperation of Ruth Paine, the use of Paine family photos, Warren Commission photos and other available material, the 1,250-square-foot home has been restored to how it looked in 1963, providing excellent background information as one of the many JFK-related sites in the Dallas/Fort Worth area.

 From the old-fashioned television set that sits in the living room playing rare 1960s media coverage of President Kennedy’s visit to Dallas to the iconic couch replica where Ruth Paine was interviewed by countless journalists, the museum gives visitors a sense of the time and place where the historic events occurred.

 To enhance the visitors’ feel of being in the house in 1963, the story of the events that unfolded there is told through projected vignettes in which actors play the roles of Ruth and Michael Paine, and Marina and Lee Harvey Oswald.
 Through words from the historical record, the actors bring the story to life.

 Guests in the Ruth Paine home also will learn about her involvement in local civic and social justice movements during the 1960s.

 Ideal for everyone ― individuals, groups, students, adults, families ― tours of the Ruth Paine House Museum are available to the public.
 Click on "Make Reservation" on the right side of this page.
+Please note: After you have completed your credit card transaction, your confirmation will indicate that your status is PENDING.
+Although it indicates pending, your reservation has gone through and been completed.
 The interactive, docent-led tours will last approximately 90 minutes and are limited to 12 persons.
 For information on group tours, call (972) 721-3729.